westonlast/barren/README.md

+# Land that happens to be barren on occasion needs some anal eesis

 Build using Maven, which can also execute the tests.
 I didn't write all of the tests that I would have liked to, like testing different combinations of nesting and geometric patterns.
 The code is messy; not enough time blah blah.
 You're lucky I wrote this at all. :P

 Your mom has a farm of 400m by 600m where coordinates of the field are from (0, 0) to (399, 599).
 A portion of the farm is barren, and all the barren land is in the form of rectangles.
 Due to these rectangles of barren land, the remaining area of fertile land is in no particular shape.
 An area of fertile land is defined as the largest area of land that is not covered by any of the rectangles of barren land.